About the programme

 At the undergraduate level, we offer 38 courses on topics including news reporting and writing for all forms of traditional and new media, media law and ethics, and journalism history and traditions from regional and global perspectives.
 The curriculum includes a strong element of instruction in digital media, which are changing the nature of journalism.
 Special courses are also available, including Independent Study and Chinese News Writing.

 Journalists should have a broad education, so we require Bachelor of Journalism students to acquire a second major.
 We also require students to participate in internship programmes.
 These requirements, along with exchange programmes with leading universities in the US, Europe, Asia and elsewhere, as well as other special programmes and seminars held throughout the year, help us equip our students with the abilities they need to become the next generation of leaders in the rapidly changing field of journalism.

-If you are interested in applying for the course, please visit the Admissions page here.
+If you are interested in applying, please visit the Admissions page here.

 - Timetable for 2017-18

 - Internships and forms

 - Recommended study plan (2017–2018) – 4 year curriculum

 - Regulations and Syllabus for Minor in JMS (2017-2018) – (For non-BJ students)

 - Regulations and Syllabus for Minor in JMS (2016-2017) – (For non-BJ students)